brindagokul/brindagokul.github.io/_pages/about.md

 social science, and the study of non-state actors.

 Within this broader domain, I study the organizational strategies and structural signatures of covert networks such as ISIS, drug cartels, terrorist financiers, and human smuggling rings.
-My work has been in collaboration with institutions such as the World Bank, Oak Ridge National Laboratory, Lawrence Livermore National Laboratory, and the Office of the Director of National Intelligence (ODNI).
+My doctoral work has been in collaboration with institutions such as the World Bank, Oak Ridge National Laboratory, and Lawrence Livermore National Laboratory.
 A central thread across my work is an effort to support intelligence-led policymaking through empirically grounded, methodologically rigorous research.
 I combine theoretical insights from political science and economics with methods from computer science to advance both our scholarly understanding and practical approaches to transnational threats.
 I am currently com-